5-C-Folio/item-remap/README.md

 * export csv headers are included in the script.
 They are very long and probably should live elsewhere.
 * script is untested with a full extract
 * script is depenent on the existance of a Steve view in the Aleph database.  if the view is dropped, the script will fail.
+* git-sh decided the main branch should be called "master", which I don't like, and will fix later